niplav/site/ontological.md

 * The moves from animism to paganism to monotheistic religions.

 <!--Ideas: Things that are less not ontological cluing than others:
-Bostrom on the cosmic host, acausalism, the scientific revolution-->
+Bostrom on the cosmic host, acausalism, the scientific revolution

+Anti-Inductive civilization could be ontologically clueless in that way, though it's not *quite* the correct type signature-->

 ### Likelihood